Closet Design Tips for Slanted and Angled Ceilings

 If your ceiling continues to slope on down until it is impossibly close to the floor with almost no vertical wall space at all, you may need to build your closet sections farther out.
 A standard reach-in closet section is 22-24 inches deep.
 This is enough to accommodate a standard 18 inch wide hanger, allowing enough room for it to move freely in the space.
 If the closet is any shallower than that, you will run into problems hanging your clothes.
 The depth of the closet where the hanger is positioned needs to allow for this 22-24 inch depth.
 That means the base/floor of your closet will be more than 24 inches from the bottom of the sloped ceiling/wall in order to accommodate the angle.
 Just how far depends on the steepness of your closet ceiling.
 Use the leftover space above the rod for shelves.
 There is no minimum depth for shelves.

+If you've ever thought about how install a closet rod on an angled wall, you're half way there.
+If the room is small and the ceilings are severely angled or sloped, hang closet rods from a cleat attached to the ceiling or wall.
 Special brackets which can be mounted directly to the ceiling are a simpler and less expensive way to add closet storage for spaces with sloped ceilings.
 Available for use with oval closet rods, use this method when you need hanging space, but the height of the wall doesn't allow for the installation of traditional closet storage components.
 A bracket should be used every 36 inches to support the rod.
 This approach will work very well for most attic rooms with sloped ceilings.
 There are a few slanted ceilings that are too steep to let the hanger swing freely when the rod is mounted in this way — but if you can manage it for your space, you will be rewarded with a lot of extra closet storage for a fraction of the cost of the other methods.

 Attic rooms and other spaces with sloped ceilings are more difficult to work with than standard closets.
 Frequently, however, they are often the only available places to add needed storage in a home.
 These sloped ceiling spaces can be made into functional storage when the right techniques are applied.
 If you need help, there are professional closet designers willing to take on the challenge of sloped ceiling closet design.
 Some will even even welcome the challenge of solving storage problems related to your problem spaces.